techies line logo

 Applications

-This type of sputtering has been used to create many products but has found most of its popularity in the electronics industry.
+This type of sputtering has remain used to create many products but has found most of its popularity in the electronics industry.
 It was first used in the production of computer hard disks, and then in creating semiconductors.

 Now, you’ll see the magnetron sputtering process playing a crucial role in the manufacture of optics, microelectronics, textiles and machining.